-Picture this: a large pipe is blocking your way to reach a control panel.
-Obstacles like large pipes, pieces of machinery, or any equipment can impede workers from moving from point A to point B. The blockage is mostly nothing more than a trip hazard, but it is an obstacle when it is too huge to cross over — this why you need crossovers to traverse the blockage conveniently and promptly.
+Picture this: a large pipe is blocking workers from reaching a control panel or a small conduit pipe that workers have to step over.
+Obstacles like large pipes, pieces of machinery, or a small pipe that can be stepped over impede workers from safely or efficiently getting around your facility.
+The blockage can be nothing more than a trip hazard and obstacle that’s too large huge to cross over — this is why you need crossovers to traverse the blockage conveniently and promptly.

 When picking a crossover stair model, the clearance will influence the selection.
 The clearance height and the length of clearance both need to be analyzed.
 When taking the clearance height calculation, consider the vehicle’s highest point and the maximum height the crossover needs to clear.
 In order to measure the clearance length, measure the widest region possible.
 Since crossovers are still stairs, an OSHA compliant design is a priority.